 – Webinars at home, for theory lessons

-– Practical lesson – The Links Bridge Club, 147 10th Street, Linksfield, JHB
+– Practical lessons – The Links Bridge Club, 147 10th Street, Linksfield, JHB

 - Time: Saturdays 9-12pm